leszko/npm/README.md

 ## Running tests

-To run both unit and acceptance tests use the following command.
+To run both unit and acceptance tests use the following command:

 ```
 ./gradlew check